-At the turn of the last century talented women of every description were fighting to have a voice - in politics, in society, in marriage; over their education, their bodies, and their economic destiny.
+At the turn of the last century talented women of every description were fighting to have a voice-in politics, in society, in marriage; over their education, their bodies, and their economic destiny.
 How that struggle worked its way into the fiction and drama of the era (roughly 1880 to 1920) is the focus of this course.
 A recurring motif is the woman of great natural abilities-someone with a "genius" for this or that calling-who attempts, against steep odds, to win a public audience for her talents, whether from the lectern, the stage, the pulpit, or print.
 Requirements: two papers, two exams.
-This course also satisfies the LO 2 Women's Voices requirement.
-(Section filled)
+This course also satisfies an LO2 Women's Voices.